ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/working-with-data/numpy.md

         plt.plot(*zip(X[j], X[i]), color='black')
 ```

 Each point in the plot has lines drawn to its two nearest neighbors.
 At first glance, it might seem strange that some of the points have more than two lines coming out of them: this is due to the fact that if point A is one of the two nearest neighbors of point B, this does not necessarily imply that point B is one of the two nearest neighbors of point A.

 Although the broadcasting and row-wise sorting of this approach might seem less straightforward than writing a loop, it turns out to be a very efficient way of operating on this data in Python.

 You might be tempted to do the same type of operation by manually looping through the data and sorting each set of neighbors individually, but this would almost certainly lead to a slower algorithm than the vectorized version we used.
 The beauty of this approach is that it's written in a way that's agnostic to the size of the input data: we could just as easily compute the neighbors among 100 or 1,000,000 points in any number of dimensions, and the code would look the same.

-Finally, I'll note that when doing very large nearest neighbor searches, there are tree-based and/or approximate algorithms that can scale as ***O[NlogN]*** or better rather than the ***O[N^2]*** of the brute-force algorithm.
+Finally, I'll note that when doing very large nearest neighbor searches, there are tree-based and/or approximate algorithms that can scale as ***$O(Nlog N)$*** or better rather than the ***$O(N^2)$*** of the brute-force algorithm.
 One example of this is the KD-Tree.

 ### Aside: big-O notation

 Big-O notation is a means of describing how the number of operations required for an algorithm scales as the input grows in size.
 To use it correctly is to dive deeply into the realm of computer science theory, and to carefully distinguish it from the related small-o notation, big-***θ*** notation, big-***Ω*** notation, and probably many mutant hybrids thereof.

 While these distinctions add precision to statements about algorithmic scaling, outside computer science theory exams and the remarks of pedantic blog commenters, you'll rarely see such distinctions made in practice.
 Far more common in the data science world is a less rigid use of big-O notation: as a general (if imprecise) description of the scaling of an algorithm.
 With apologies to theorists and pedants, this is the interpretation we'll use throughout this book.

 Big-O notation, in this loose sense, tells you how much time your algorithm will take as you increase the amount of data.
-If you have an ***O[N]*** (read "order *N*") algorithm that takes 1 second to operate on a list of length *N*=1,000, then you should expect it to take roughly 5 seconds for a list of length *N*=5,000.
-If you have an ***O[N^2]*** (read "order *N* squared") algorithm that takes 1 second for *N*=1000, then you should expect it to take about 25 seconds for *N*=5000.
+If you have an ***$O(N)$*** (read "order *N*") algorithm that takes 1 second to operate on a list of length *N*=1,000, then you should expect it to take roughly 5 seconds for a list of length *N*=5,000.
+If you have an ***$O(N^2)$*** (read "order *N* squared") algorithm that takes 1 second for *N*=1000, then you should expect it to take about 25 seconds for *N*=5000.

 For our purposes, the *N* will usually indicate some aspect of the size of the dataset (the number of points, the number of dimensions, etc.).
-When trying to analyze billions or trillions of samples, the difference between ***O[N]*** and ***O[N^2]*** can be far from trivial!
+When trying to analyze billions or trillions of samples, the difference between ***$O(N)$*** and ***$O(N^2)$*** can be far from trivial!

 Notice that the big-O notation by itself tells you nothing about the actual wall-clock time of a computation, but only about its scaling as you change *N*.
-Generally, for example, an ***O[N]*** algorithm is considered to have better scaling than an ***O[N^2]*** algorithm, and for good reason.
+Generally, for example, an ***$O(N)$*** algorithm is considered to have better scaling than an ***$O(N^2)$*** algorithm, and for good reason.
 But for small datasets in particular, the algorithm with better scaling might not be faster.
-For example, in a given problem an ***O[N^2]*** algorithm might take 0.01 seconds, while a "better" ***O[N]*** algorithm might take 1 second.
-Scale up *N* by a factor of 1,000, though, and the ***O[N]*** algorithm will win out.
+For example, in a given problem an ***$O(N^2)$*** algorithm might take 0.01 seconds, while a "better" ***$O(N)$*** algorithm might take 1 second.
+Scale up *N* by a factor of 1,000, though, and the ***$O(N)$*** algorithm will win out.

 Even this loose version of Big-O notation can be very useful when comparing the performance of algorithms, and we'll use this notation throughout the book when talking about how algorithms scale.

-## Structured data: numPy's structured arrays
+## Structured data: NumPy's structured arrays

 While often our data can be well represented by a homogeneous array of values, sometimes this is not the case.
 This section demonstrates the use of NumPy's **structured arrays** and **record arrays**, which provide efficient storage for compound, heterogeneous data.
 While the patterns shown here are useful for simple operations, scenarios like this often lend themselves to the use of Pandas `Dataframe`.